Updated 28th May 2020

 Ernest had two great passions in life: conservation of wildlife and the natural environment and the encouragement of youth enterprise and outdoor activity.
 These ideals along with the founding guidelines to support the family’s home county of Sussex, remain core areas of activity.

-The board of trustees is made up of members of the Kleinwort family, independent trustees and a corporate trustee who oversees administration and governance.
+The board of trustees is made up of members of the Kleinwort family and independent trustees.
+The Director of EKCT oversees administration and governance, assisted by one member of staff.
 The trustees have wide discretionary power to promote and support charitable purposes and activities, and choose to be exclusively grant-making, with no fundraising or operating activities.
 The current guideline is to make grants towards a broad range of purposes, funded from returns on investments and cash deposits.

 Header images credit to Jamie’s Farm © Bubble&BeanPhotography, © Blue Ventures / Leah Glass, © St. Catherine’s Hospice, © AfriCat Foundation, © Harriet Gendall/Royal Botanic Gardens, Kew, © Kangaroos Mid Sussex, South Downs National Park © Susan Worsfold